 At its peak between 1879 and 1881, Main Street was a mile long.
 That included 60 salons and dance halls, leading to many gunfights among the patrons.
 A local pastor, the Reverend Warrington said, “Bodie is a sea of sin lashed by the tempests of lust and passion.”
 (No need to share that quote with your kids!)

 The Standard Mining Company in Bodie, produced more than $18 million in gold and silver after discovering a large vein of gold ore.
-The mine continued successful mining for 25 years.
+The mine continued successfully mining for 25 years.
 After that, as the mine produced less and less gold, the prospectors followed the Gold Rush in search of more profitable mining camps.

 They left behind most of their belongings.
 That’s why Bodie is such an accurate representation of life during the Gold Rush.
 By 1915, Bodie became an official ghost town.
 In 1962, Bodie was established as Bodie State Historic Park.
 The Bodie Foundation helps maintain the structures.